Keesler Air Force Base

-Keesler Air Force Base is a United States Air Force base located in Biloxi, a city along the Gulf Coast in Harrison County, Mississippi, United States.
-The base is named in honor of aviator 2d Lt Samuel Reeves Keesler Jr., a Mississippi native killed in France during the First World War.
-The base is home of Headquarters, Second Air Force (2 AF) and the 81st Training Wing (81 TW) of the Air Education and Training Command (AETC).
+Keesler Air Force Base is a United States Air Force base located in Biloxi, Mississippi, a city along the Gulf Coast in Harrison County, Mississippi, United States.
+The base is named in honor of aviator 2d Lt Samuel Reeves Keesler, a Mississippi native killed in France during World War I. The base is home of the Second Air Force (2 AF) Headquarters and the 81st Training Wing (81 TW) of the Air Education and Training Command (AETC).

 The base has specialized in ground trade training since its opening in 1941 during World War II.
 It has had high-quality technical schools and absorbed units moved from other bases under the Base Realignment and Closure Act (BRAC).

 History

 In early January 1941, Biloxi city officials assembled a formal offer to invite the United States Army to build a base to support the World War II training buildup.
 The War Department activated Army Air Corps Station No. 8, Aviation Mechanics School, Biloxi, Mississippi, on 12 June 1941.
 On August 25, 1941, the base was dedicated as Keesler Army Airfield, in honor of 2d Lt Samuel Reeves Keesler Jr., a Mississippi native and distinguished aerial observer, killed in action in France during the First World War.

 Congress initially appropriated $6 million for construction at Biloxi and an additional $2 million for equipment.
 By the time the War Department allocated the funds in April 1941, the projected cost had risen to $9.6 million.
 On 14 June 1941, the U.S. Army Corps of Engineers awarded contracts totaling $10 million to build Biloxi's technical training school.
 At the time, it was the most expensive government project to have been undertaken in the State of Mississippi.